 When is your ab toning and bun lifting class?

 Are you looking for the best toning and sculpting class ever?
 Here you go.
 We are it, hands down (on the ground and give us 50 yoga burpees).
 Ever stop to think why people use words like “tone” and “scuplt” and “lift”?

 How can I change my (insert undesirable body part here) as fast as possible?

-Spot reducing is a persistent myth because it’s useful for selling future landfill and programs.
+Spot reducing is a persistent myth because it’s useful for selling future landfill and DVDs.
 Movement will change your whole body and mind.
 Heck it’ll change your chemistry, right down to DNA expression.
-If you ask this question in person, we’ll politely reassure you but know you’re reinforcing the sigh and eye-roll reflex this question has created among many thinking movement coaches and trainers.
+If you ask this question in person, we’ll politely reassure you that your trouble spots will be melted away, but know you’re reinforcing the sigh and eye-roll reflex this question has created among many thinking movement coaches and trainers.

 What’s the best exercise for my core?

 Your abs, your core, your center, your axis, your dantien, your 3rd chakra, your whatever-you-call it is truly at the center of nearly every movement we perform.
 If you do what we do, roll how we roll, your core will be engaged as it’s meant: as the epicenter of movement.
 And you’ll never do another crunch.
 One of our mantras is “move from your center”.

 In addition, some of the crawling, folding, bridging, planking, tucking, and rolling we do has elements of what’s typically called ab/core work.
 If we have to show you our bellies to prove that not “doing abs” is an effective means of 6-pack training, we will (then you have to show us yours so we can see how effective your method is).
 If you can’t help but need to feel the ab burn after imprinting the cover stories on every issue of Men’s Health and Shape into your retinal memory–godspeed, good deluded addict.
 But please, please get some real movement done first!